lisp-mirror/tinmop/README.txt

      └────

-  3. the script `quick-quicklisp.sh' will download and install the library manager and the library on your home dir.
+  3. the script `quick-quicklisp.sh' will download and install the library manager and the libraries on your home dir.

      ┌────
      │ $ ./quick_quicklisp.sh